-Fungimap now recommends use of the iNaturalist platform, as a fast and accurate way to map fungi, and indeed all biota.
+Fungimap now recommends the iNaturalist platform, as a fast and accurate way to record and map fungi, and indeed all biota.

-Mapping observations of fungi has always been a core objective of Fungimap.
-Initially, recorders sent in records by mail, then email, and now there is also an on-line form on the Fungimap website, or recorders can submit records via a spreadsheet.
-Records are stored in-house in a database, and from time to time data from this are sent to the Atlas of Living Australia.
+The history: Mapping observations of fungi has always been a core objective of Fungimap.
+Initially, recorders sent in records by mail, then email, and now there is also an on-line form on the Fungimap website, or recorders can submit records on a spreadsheet.
+Records are stored in-house in a database and, from time to time, data from this are sent to the Atlas of Living Australia.

 However, the current methods of submitting records are relatively slow, especially as far as feedback, compared to emerging on-line and app systems.